Pat McQuistan: Arizona Cardinals

-On September 3, 2012, he was signed by the Arizona Cardinals after offensive linemen Levi Brown and Jeremy Bridges were lost for the season.
+On September 3, 2012, McQuistan was signed by the Arizona Cardinals after offensive linemen Levi Brown and Jeremy Bridges were lost for the season.
 He was waived on September 25 and later re-signed October 16.
-He played in 6 games (3 starts) at right guard.
+McQuistan played in six games (three starts) at right guard.

 Jacksonville Jaguars

-The Jacksonville Jaguars signed him on August 6, 2013, the same team for whom his brother Paul played in 2009.
+The Jacksonville Jaguars signed McQuistan on August 6, 2013, the same team for whom his brother Paul played in 2009.
 He was released on August 30.

 Tennessee Titans (second stint)

-He signed with the Titans on October 30, 2013.
-He was inactive in two games and was subsequently released on November 12.
+McQuistan signed with the Titans on October 30, 2013.
+He was inactive in two games played while on the roster and was released on November 12.

 Atlanta Falcons

-On August 18, 2014, he was signed by the Atlanta Falcons for depth purposes after Sam Baker was placed on the injured reserve list.
+On August 18, 2014, McQuisten was signed by the Atlanta Falcons for depth purposes after Sam Baker was placed on the injured reserve list.
 He was released on August 29.

 Personal life

-His twin brother, Paul McQuistan, also played at Weber State University and in the National Football League.
+McQuisten's twin brother Paul also played at Weber State University and in the National Football League.
 Both brothers played for the Jacksonville Jaguars, albeit at separate times.